LDMol: A Text-to-Molecule Diffusion Model with Structurally Informative Latent Space Surpasses AR Models: Introduction

 \section{Introduction}

 Designing compounds with the desired characteristics is the essence of solving many chemical tasks.
 Inspired by the rapid development of generative models in the last decades, \emph{de novo} molecule generation via deep learning models has been extensively studied.
 Diverse models have been proposed for generating molecules that agree with a given condition on various data modalities, including string representations~\citep{denovo_rnn}, molecular graphs~\citep{lcj_denovo2}, and point clouds~\citep{edm_mol}.
-The attributes controlled by these models evolved from simple chemical properties~\citep{denovo_rlold, chemicalvae} to complex preferences such as biological activity~\citep{denovo_review} and multi-objective conditioning~\citep{moleculeggn, spmm}.
-More recently, as AI models' natural language comprehension ability has rapidly increased, molecule generation aims to be controlled by natural language~\citep{git_mol, momu}.
+The attributes controlled by these models evolved from simple chemical properties~\citep{denovo_rlold, chemicalvae} to complex biological activity~\citep{denovo_review} and multi-objective conditioning~\citep{moleculeggn, spmm}.
+More recently, as deep learning models' natural language comprehension ability has rapidly increased, there's a growing interest in molecule generation controlled by natural language~\citep{molt5, biot5, git_mol, momu} which encompasses much broader and user-friendly controllable conditions.

 Meanwhile, diffusion models~\citep{ncsn, ddpm} have emerged as a frontline of generative models over the past few years.
 Through a simple and stable training objective of predicting noise from noisy data~\citep{ddpm}, diffusion models have achieved highly realistic and controllable data generation~\citep{adm, edm, cfg}.
 Furthermore, leveraging that the score function of the data distribution is learned in their training~\citep{scoresde}, state-of-the-art image diffusion models enabled various applications on the image domain~\citep{sr3, noise2score, dps}.
-Inspired by the success of diffusion models, several papers suggested diffusion-based molecule generative models on various molecule domains including a molecular graph \citep{diff_mol_graph}, strings like Simplified Molecular-Input Line-Entry System (SMILES) \citep{tgmdlm}, and point cloud \citep{edm_mol}.
+Inspired by the success of diffusion models, several papers suggested diffusion-based molecule generative models on various molecule domains including a molecular graph~\citep{diff_mol_graph}, strings like Simplified Molecular-Input Line-Entry System (SMILES)~\citep{tgmdlm}, and point clouds~\citep{edm_mol}.